cloudmesh-community/sp20-516-231/chapter/report.md

 * Whether a node is hosting Pods that are part of the same Service as the Pod being scheduled.
 It may be preferable to spread a Service's Pods across multiple Nodes to make it more resilient to the failure of a single Node.
 * The number of Pods and allocated resources on a Node.
 It may be preferable to select relatively empty nodes, but on the other hand, selecting nearly more full nodes could allow a set of Services to run on as few Nodes as possible, which could save money.
 ## 1.2 Example
+idea - set up a custom scheduler for certain pods

+rationale - can contain some rules for pods that you only have to define once and then send pods to the scheduler instead of copy-pasting whatever affinity rule to each pod

 ## Sources